 We are a great school, and we want your child to benefit from being here every day!

 It is a statutory duty on parents (and others with parental responsibility) to ensure that children receive a full time education.
 We provide a fantastic curriculum, tailored to the needs of our children and our community.
-It is this curriculum and teaching that have enabled us to be placed at the very top of the Sutton Primary School League Tables!
-Naturally then, we want to ensure that all of our children attend school our school every day, so that they can fully benefit from all the learning, excitement and discovery on offer.
+We want to ensure that all of our children attend school our school every day, so that they can fully benefit from all the learning, excitement and discovery on offer.
 Even in an amazing school like ours, low attendance can seriously hamper the progress and development that we feel sure so will agree all our children are entitled to!

 Please note that both attendance and punctuality are actively and regularly monitored by both the school and the Local Authority.
 The school operates a policy of issuing fixed term penalty fines for unauthorised absence.
 In cases where this fails to result in an improvement in attendance, further legal action is possible.

 Absences, Punctuality and Attendance generally across the school are monitored and overseen by Mrs Saunders , who reports directly to the Executive Headteacher in this regard.

 Over the course of the primary school years, any child may need to take a very few days absent.
 They may, for example, catch chickenpox or get a tummy bug that properly necessitates their absence.
 However, in the vast majority of children, these will be few and far between.
 On the rare occasions when this applies to your child, please follow the procedure below.
 Please note that authorisation of all absence is at the discretion of the Executive Headteacher or the Deputy Executive Headteacher.
 Absences will not be normally be authorised if the following procedure has not been adhered to: